benoitj/blog.benoitj.ca/content/posts/how-i-use-linux-desktop-at-work-part3-guest-additions.md

 The end result will make the X guest screen resize to the host window size.

+Steps 1-4 are describing the manual process while step 5 describe how I automated this in the Vagrantfile.

 **Note**: You can find the sources created during this post in my github [devbox-arch](https://github.com/benoitj/devbox-arch/tree/part3) repository.

 ## Reasons {#reasons}

 During part 2, I spent most of my time trying to get X guest screen to resize automatically.
-I tried many things like, installing the dkms package, downgrading my virtualbox to the exact version of guest additions available in arch.
+I tried many things like, installing the dkms package, downgrading my virtualBox to the exact version of guest additions available in arch.
 All of this time without positive results.

 Let me know if you know how to solve it without building guest additions.